AlexThesys/audio-random-player/README.md

 	Didn't have time to vectorize most of the DSP computations.
 Although manual vectorization by itself would've not been that hard, I've decided aginst doing it for now for two main reasons:
 			1. It would've been required to properly handle data aligment and padding, which I didn't have time to do.
 			2. I didn't have time to profile the application and going blind would've been pointless.
+* Unicode support for filenames and path:
+	Actually I had to remove to be compatitable with the cmake generated solution.
+I still have it version controlled.
+* Support for multiple samplerates, buffer sizes:
+	For now its hardcoded to 48 Khz, 256 frames
+* Support for multiple output channels configurations:
+	For now it only supports 2 channels stereo
 * Option to load parameters from a configuration file.
 * Ability to play sounds completly seamlesly - sample accurate:
 	My solution does not currently provide this option.
 To implement this it'll be required to almost completely rewrite all the playback code.
 It would be a different type of container then.
 But all the processing code should be reusable.